 When you hire an attorney to draft your legacy planning documents, you should be able to read and understand them.
 That is why I draft my documents in plain English.
 I established my law firm in 2016 in order to help my clients accomplish their goals and wishes so anyone who came across their documents would understand them without the use of a legal dictionary.

 Right out of law school I worked for a prestigious boutique Trusts and Estates law firm in Coral Gables, Florida.
 Wanting to see the other side (administration) of the Trust and Estate field, I left law to work for an investment company in the capacity as Trustee.
 That gave me an inside and up-close view of managing both the financial and administration aspects of Trusts and Estates.
-It was there I learned the true importance of being precise and clear in your documents to help others accomplish your purposes for setting up your legacy planning in the first place.
-I felt confined to the corporate Trustee’s rules, and opened my own law firm in order to help my clients set up their legacy plans to avoid unwanted corporate rules and regulations.
+It was there I learned the true importance of being precise and clear in your documents to help others accomplish your purposes for setting up your legacy planning.
+Corporate Trustees impose many rules, and I saw the need to help families set up their legacy plans to avoid those sometimes unwanted corporate rules and regulations.
 I opened my law firm with the goal to help these families navigate difficult situations.

 I am very involved in this field of law, because it is something I truly enjoy doing.
 I serve on the board of the Coral Gables South Dade Estate Planning Council, where I am a Past President, and have also served on the board of the Greater Miami Estate Planning Council.
 I graduated from the ACTEC Florida Fellows Institute Class II, and am a member of the Florida Bar Real Property Probate and Trust Law Section, the Tax Law Section, the Elder Law Section, and the Solo and Small Firms Section.
 I am also a member of the Dade County Bar Association and the Florida Association of Women Lawyers.

 I focus my practice only in the areas of estate planning, trust planning and administration, business succession planning, and probate.
-I still play piano and spend most of my free time with my daughter or practicing my Spanish.
+I have recently returned to Florida International University College of Law as an adjunct professor in Estate and Gift Tax.